 The saddest part in all of this was the film’s complete neglect by the Academy Awards who only nominated it for Best Costume Design, where it deserved a great deal more than that.

 Director Jonathan Demme was a protege of Roger Corman (who often makes cameos in Demme’s films).
 Demme’s other genre films are the influential serial killer thriller The Silence of the Lambs (1991) and the remake of The Manchurian Candidate (2004).
-Demme has made other mainstream successes such as Stop Making Sense (1984), Something Wild (1986), Married to the Mob (1988) and Rachel Getting Married (2008).
+Demme has made other mainstream successes such as Stop Making Sense (1984), Something Wild (1986), Married to the Mob (1988) and Rachel Getting Married (2008) before his death in 2017.

 (Winner in this site’s Top 10 Films of 1998 list.
 Winner for Best Director (Jonathan Demme), Best Supporting Actress (Thandie Newton) and Best Cinematography and Nominee for Best Adapted Screenplay at this site’s Best of 1998 Awards).